markrebec/inkjet/README.md

     puts "Hello World".blink        # Makes text blink puts "Hello World".invert       # Invert foreground and background color puts "Hello World".hidden       # Hides text (same color as background)

+As with the color methods, passing `true` to any formatting method will force the addition of that formatting to the entire string, including previously formatted substrings.

+    name = "Mark"
+    puts "Hello #{name.underline}, how are #{"you".green}?".bold        # The `name` will be underlined but not bold, the text 'you' will be green but not bold, and all surrounding text will be bold puts "Hello #{name.underline}, how are #{"you".green}?".bold(true)  # The `name` will be underlined, the text 'you' will be green, and the entire string (including `name` and 'you') will be bold

 ### Indentation